isaacoselukwue/Tembo.Savings.Interviews.ApplicationService/log.md

 # Log

 ## Asummptions
-- **AdminstratorOne amounts:** the provider expects integers we assume they expect pence so we convert decimal value by 100.
+- **AdministratorOne amounts:** the provider expects integers we assume they expect pence so we convert decimal value by 100.
 We also treat the first entry in the `User.BankAccounts` as primary account for funding source.
-- **AccountValidation:** we assume the adminstrators can perform balance/lien status on accounts, can debit any account currency and debit will succeed.
+- **AccountValidation:** we assume the administrators can perform balance/lien status on accounts, can debit any account currency and debit will succeed.
+We also assume currency is in ISO format eg EUR, GBP, USD
 - **NINO Validation:** we assume that providers can validate Nino (eg with HMRC api) and out of scope for processor.
 - **Age calculations:** we calculate based on Europe/London time zone